niclet/yi-hack-v2/README.md

     scripts/
-      startup_modified.sh      This script is called from factory_test.sh when MODIFIED startup (aka RTSP server) is activated startup_official.sh      This script is called from factory_test.sh when OFFICIAL startup is activated
+      startup_modified.sh      This script is called from factory_test.sh when MODIFIED startup (aka RTSP server) is activated startup_official.sh      This script is called from factory_test.sh when OFFICIAL startup is activated wpa_supplicant.conf          This config file must be correctly filled to connect the camera to your wifi network when RTSP feature is enabled yi-hack-v2.cfg               This config file lets you tune up various behaviors
 ````